Family Walk, Photo by Sue Leskiw

 Members of National Audubon Society that reside in Humboldt, Del Norte, or western Trinity Counties are automatically members of the Redwood Region Chapter.

 RRAS also offers local Chapter memberships at a yearly fee of $15.
 Send a check payable to RRAS to P.O.
 Box 1054, Eureka CA 95502 with the notation, “Local Membership.”
 Include your e-mail address if you’d like to be added to the list serve.
-Local members receive The Sandpiper newsletter, but cannot vote in Chapter elections.
+Local members receive The Sandpiper newsletter, but cannot vote in Chapter elections and do not receive Audubon magazine.

 RRAS members receive The Sandpiper, a 4-page newsletter informing members of Chapter events, bird sightings, and local environmental issues.
-Beginning in August 2012, RRAS will switch to on-line only publication of its newsletter, The Sandpiper.
-The Sandpiper is published six times a year; back issues are archived on the RRAS website.
+The Sandpiper is published six times a year and mailed out as an insert to EcoNews, a publication of the Northcoast Environmental Center.
+Back issues are archived on the RRAS website.

 Our members and volunteers help us carry out our mission.
 The Chapter offers many types of opportunities to help.
 These range from long-term assignments to one-time efforts.
-Below is a list of possibilities – if you are interested in any of these, or want to offer a new idea, please contact volunteer coordinator Josée Rousseau at 707-839-5763.
+Below is a list of possibilities – if you are interested in any of these, or want to offer a new idea, please contact volunteer coordinator Susan Penn at (707) 443-9660.

 If you could take a few minutes to complete our Volunteer Questionnaire (PDF) and send